ChristopherPa/VLBA.OvGU.de/Project Clouder/README.md

 6. Start the GitBash and move via the console to the main directory of the downloaded file. (the main directory includes the start.sh !!!)
 7. To install the clouder+docker VM's type the following command in the console:
   * $ ./start.sh
 	The installation begins and takes a few minutes.
+8. After the installation has completed restart manually the odoo server in the clouder VM.
+  1. Open/Start Terminal (Linux / Mac) or e.g. GitBash (Windows)
+  2. Connect to clouder VM with following command:
+  	* $ vagrant ssh clouder
+  3. Restart odoo server with following commands:
+  	* $ sudo service odoo-server stop
+  	* $ sudo service odoo-server start
+  4. Exit the VM

+9. Now connect via the Browser to Clouder (http://clouder.local:8069 or http://192.168.33.10:8069)

 # Usage:

 1. cd to the directory containing this file